mlajkim/mlajkim/README.md

 ### Hi there 👋

-I am a `Security Platform Engineer` at `Line Yahoo Corp`, and my role involves automating the generation of certificates for the massive number of instances that run `Line Yahoo Corp`'s services.
+I am a `Security Platform Engineer` at `Line-Yahoo Corp`, and my role involves automating the generation of certificates for the massive number of instances that run `Line-Yahoo Corp`'s services.

 <!--
 **mlajkim/mlajkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.